SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Abstract

 \section{Abstract}

 Domain shift is a well-known problem in the medical imaging community.
-In particular, for endoscopic image analysis where the data can have different modalities the performance of deep learning (DL) methods gets adversely affected.
-In other words, methods developed on one modality cannot be used for a different modality.
-However, in real clinical settings, endoscopists switch between modalities for better mucosal visualisation.
-In this paper, we explore the domain generalisation technique to enable DL methods to be used in such scenarios.
-To this extend, we propose to use super pixels generated with Simple Linear Iterative Clustering (SLIC) which we refer to as ``SUPRA'' for SUPeRpixel Augmented method.
-SUPRA first generates a preliminary segmentation mask making use of our new loss ``SLICLoss'' that encourages both an accurate and color-consistent segmentation.
-We demonstrate that SLICLoss when combined with Binary Cross Entropy loss (BCE) can improve the model's generalisability with data that presents significant domain shift.
-We validate this novel compound loss on a vanilla U-Net using the EndoUDA dataset, which contains images for Barret's Esophagus and polyps from two modalities.
-We show that our method yields an improvement of nearly 25\% in the target domain set compared to the baseline.
+In particular, for endoscopic image analysis data can have different modalities that cause the performance of deep learning (DL) methods to become adversely affected.
+Methods developed on one modality cannot be used for a different modality without retraining.
+However, in real clinical settings, endoscopists switch between modalities depending on the specifics of the condition being explored.
+In this paper, we explore domain generalisation to enable DL methods to be used in such scenarios.
+To this extent, we propose to use superpixels generated with Simple Linear Iterative Clustering (SLIC) which we refer to as ``SUPRA'' for SUPeRpixel Augmented method.
+SUPRA first generates a preliminary segmentation mask making use of our new loss ``SLICLoss'' that encourages both an accurate and superpixel-consistent segmentation.
+We demonstrate that SLICLoss when combined with Binary Cross Entropy loss (BCE) can improve the model's generalisability with data that presents significant domain shift due to a change in lighting modalities.
+We validate this novel compound loss on a vanilla UNet using the EndoUDA dataset, which contains images for Barret's Esophagus from two modalities.
+We show that our method yields a relative improvement of more than 20\% IoU in the target domain set compared to the baseline.